alien45/superutils/packages/fetch/README.md

 # @superutils/fetch

-A modern, practical, and lightweight `fetch` wrapper for browsers and Node.js, designed to simplify data fetching and reduce boilerplate.
+A lightweight `fetch` wrapper for browsers and Node.js, designed to simplify data fetching and reduce boilerplate.

 This package enhances the native `fetch` API by providing a streamlined interface and integrating practical & useful features from `@superutils/promise`.
 It offers built-in support for automatic retries, request timeouts, interceptors, and effortless request cancellation, making complex asynchronous flows simple and manageable.